hemerajs/hemera/docs/plugin.md

 Hemera's plugin system based on the powerful [Avvio](https://github.com/mcollina/avvio) package.
 Avvio is fully reentrant and graph-based.
 You can load components/plugins within plugins, and be still sure that things will happen in the right order.

 ## Plugin helper library
-Before we get into the plugin system of hemera, you have to install a package called [`hemera-plugin`](https://github.com/hemerajs/hemera/tree/master/packages/hemera-plugin).
+Before we get into the plugin system of hemera you have to install a package called [`hemera-plugin`](https://github.com/hemerajs/hemera/tree/master/packages/hemera-plugin).
 This package can do some things for you:

 - Check the bare-minimum version of Hemera
 - Provide consistent interface to register plugins even when the api is changed